 Second, you can right-click on any scenario and select Make Current.

 Third, there is a way of changing the current scenario outside of the Scenario Manager.
-In the main page, there is a pulldown menu listing the name of the current scenario.
+In the main drawing area, there is a pulldown menu listing the name of the current scenario.
 By clicking in this box, you will see a list of the available scenarios.
 Choosing a scenario from the list will set that scenario as current.

 You can compute your scenarios one at a time by making a scenario current and then computing the model.
 You can also compute more than one scenario consecutively by doing a Batch Run.
 As with many functions in Scenario Management, there are multiple ways of doing this.
 First, you can select the small triangle beside the Compute icon, then select Batch Run.

 Second, you can right-click on any scenario, then select Compute, then Batch Run.
+Also if you click on Search button, it will open up related topics on communities forum for your reference.

 Either method will result in a new dialogue listing all available scenarios.
 Click the box beside the scenarios you wish to compute and then select Batch.
 Each selected scenario will then compute.